fsr/matthias/README.md

     $ bin/hubot

-Don't forget `$ npm install` before your first run to download all necessary dependencies.
+Don't forget running `$ npm install` beforehand to download all necessary dependencies.

 Then you can interact with matthias by typing `matthias help`.